 UPSC CDS 2 Result 2018

 The selection of candidates in CDS is done on the basis of written exam, followed by SSB round.
-Now the candidates have to select their SSB dates.
-For this, they have to register themselves on joinindianarmy.gov.in within two weeks.
+In all, 7650 candidates qualified for Service Selection Board (SSB).
 The candidates can check all the important dates for CDS 2 Result 2018 below:

 |UPSC CDS (2) 2018 Result||Important Date|